Everton Camargo: Eastern

 On 1 July 2018, Eastern formally announced that they had signed Camargo after months of speculation.
 On 31 May 2022, Camargo left the club after his contract expired.

 Lee Man

 On 12 July 2022, it was announced that Camargo had joined Lee Man.

+Kitchee

+On 11 July 2026, Camargo joined Kitchee.

 International career

 On 31 August 2023, it was announced that Camargo had received his HKSAR passport after giving up his Brazilian passport, making him eligible to represent Hong Kong internationally.

-On 7 September 2023, Camargo made his international debut for Hong Kong in a friendly match against Cambodia in which he scored on his debut.
+On 7 September 2023, Camargo made his international debut for Hong Kong in a friendly match against Cambodia in which he also scored his first international goal.

 On 26 December 2023, Camargo was named in Hong Kong's squad for the 2023 AFC Asian Cup.